0install/docs/docs/packaging/guide-gui.md

 My program assumes it's running from `/usr/games`

 : Games have an annoying habit of trying to `cd` to a hard-coded directory in their start-up script.
 You could try asking the author to fix it (`cd "$(dirname $0)"` would work just as well).
 It's also possible to patch the download using a `<recipe>` element, but the GUI doesn't provide an interface for this.
-The trick here is getting the ID right; you need the digest of the directory structure _after_ the patch has been applied. `0store manifest` can help here.
+The trick here is getting the ID right; you need the digest of the directory structure _after_ the patch has been applied. `0install digest` can help here.

 # Further reading